achimmertens/advertising/README.md

 # Summary

-- prepare the config file
+- prepare the config file (copy it from campaignConfig_scratch.json)
 - node createCampaign.js <name_of_campaignConfig.json>
 - wait until the campaign has finished
 - node createAdvertisingReport.js <name_of_campaignConfig.json>